Slew of graffiti the ‘worst’ in West Hampstead ‘for a decade’

 Some residents have said the messages are racist while it has also been suggested “black mass” refers to satanic rituals.

-Camden Council said “there is no place for hate” and that all offensive graffiti has been removed.
+Camden Council said “there is no place for hate”.
+Both Camden and Brent Council confirmed all offensive graffiti has been removed.

 Camden Conservatives leader Cllr Oliver Cooper called the graffiti the “worst” he has seen in West Hampstead for a decade.